 I know what you might be thinking: "Hey, any kid today who can buy a decent drone can get an epic shot".
 That might be true, but don't forget the same thing happened with digital photography a few years ago.
 The gear and technology are indeed more accessible, but eventually it also comes down to the all round abilities of the photographer - from technical thinking, creative composition to post processing skills.

 I guess that is pretty basic to understand - altitude.
 The altitude and there for view points you can have with a drone are kind of like what you get when standing on the top of a mountain.
 With a drone it is much easier, you can get it almost instantly everywhere.

-I won’t dive deep to brands and camera analysis.
+I won't dive deep to brands and camera analysis.
 As you can probably understand it is much like any other debate about photography gear.
 The better you have, the better results will potentially be.
-Every person has their own preferences – drone weight and size, flight time, camera quality, etc. I currently use the DJI Phantom 4 pro and I am very satisfied with it for my needs.
-It is not too big and not heavy (it is bigger and heavier than the Mavic pro series), and it has a very high quality camera with 1 inch sensor.
-I sure can’t compare it to a full frame sensor, but it does a really good job comparing to it’s size.
-I usually carry it in a dedicated drone bag, but I did manage to pack it along with 2 full frame cameras, 2 lenses and some accessories in my F-Stop “Sukha” bag.
+Every person has their own preferences - drone weight and size, flight time, camera quality, etc. I formerly used the DJI Phantom 4 pro and currently using the Autel Evo Lite Plus.
+I am very satisfied with it for my needs.
+It is not too big and heavy and it has a very high quality camera with 1 inch sensor.
+I sure can't compare it to a full frame sensor, but it does a really good job comparing to it's size.
+I usually carry it in a dedicated drone bag, but I did manage to pack it along with 2 full frame cameras, 2 lenses and some accessories in my F-Stop "Sukha" bag.

 There is one important issue that sets my approach for shooting stills (and video) with a drone - the exposure.
 It is the same approach I use when I photograph stills in DSLR cameras.
 But It is even more important here since we're dealing with a smaller camera sensor which has inevitably lower capabilities like dynamic range and noise handling.